anitha0615/Project_4/README.md

 The CSV file was read using Pyspark into a dataframe and pandas was used to import and understand the data, while SKlearn was used to normalize the data and matplotlib was used for visualization.

+Bar charts were generated to show which transaction componenet has higher rate of fraud.

 **Machine Learning Model**

-Used 3 different methods - Logistic Regression, Random Forest and Standard scalar for prediction of fraudulent transactions in credit card.
+Used 3 different methods - Logistic Regression, Random Forest and Standard scalar for prediction of fraudulent transactions in credit card activity.

-Used python library by name gradio for hosting UI for ML models.
+Used python library by name gradio for hosting UI for ML models and Random Forest mothod was used in app for prediction.